GrandDadDan/Movie-Watchlist/Stakeholder-and-System-Requirements-Documentation.md

 ---

 ## 4️⃣ Scalability
-- **The system shall support up to 1,000 concurrent users** without experiencing significant performance degradation.
+- **It is possible for the system to support up to 1,000 concurrent users** without experiencing significant performance degradation.
 - **Database queries shall be optimized using indexing and caching techniques** to improve response times under high load.

 ---